 Dancers who have received a non-accept outcome and wish to audition again may do so.
 However, after two auditions, dancers will not be given further consideration for the BFA program.

-We know the importance of getting a sense of our faculty, curriculum, facilities, and campus life as you consider our program, and we look forward to offering virtual ways to connect.
+We know the importance of getting a sense of our faculty, curriculum, facilities, and campus life as you consider our program, and we are offering virtual ways to connect.